OmegaaDeveloperr/Chicas-Chase-Launcher/README.md

 # Chica's-Chase-Launcher

-The launcher for the Chica's Chase mod.
+This is the launcher for the Chica's Chase Mod, just download the release and run the .exe file.
+  ( Make sure you put the correct steam library location. )